-Regardless of whether your favourite type of workout is running, HIIT, yoga, Zumba, Bokwa, or something else – Like everything else in life, doing the same thing over and over gets boring after a while.
-Paddle board yoga gives you a new perspective on the practice and could actually reduce the risk of you injuring yourself out of boredom (after doing the same thing so many times, you’re not nearly as careful as you should be about how you’re executing some of those poses.
+Regardless of whether your favorite type of workout is running, HIIT, yoga, Zumba, Bokwa, or something else – Like everything else in life, doing the same thing over and over gets boring after a while.
+Paddleboard yoga gives you a new perspective on the practice.
+It could actually reduce the risk of you injuring yourself out of boredom (after doing the same thing so many times, you’re not nearly as careful as you should be about how you’re executing some of those poses.
 The constant movement of the board in the water keeps you focused.
-It’s an absolutely perfect activity for anyone that’s looking to up their yoga game.
+It’s an perfect activity for anyone that’s looking to up their yoga game.

 The Adrenaline Rush

-That thought of being able to keep your body balanced on the paddle board without falling into the water will give you just enough of an adrenaline rush to keep you motivated, energized, and even burn a few extra calories (on top of all the other extra calories you’ll already be burning).
+That thought of being able to keep your body balanced on the paddle board without falling into the water will give you just enough of an adrenaline rush to keep you motivated and energized and even burn a few extra calories (on top of all the other extra calories you’ll already be burning).
 All of these things help you fight stress in your everyday life.

 You Can Learn From It